 7. I always let my Macarons have plenty of time to mature before eating.
 Meaning, after filling them, I don’t eat them…for at least 24 hours.
 Instead they sit in the fridge for at least a day to do their thing.
 I have read many reasons why they must sit for so long…and no one seems to agree why they need that time.
 I think it has something to do with the shells sucking up some of the liquid from the filling….not that it matters what I think.
 All that matters is, let them sit!
 It’s soooo worth it!

-So now that we all know you can make cereal flavored Macarons…what flavor should I try next?!
+So now that we all know you can make Fruity Pebble flavored Macaron cookies…what flavor should I try next?!

 Fruity Pebble Macarons

-Macarons are always a hit with their crisp crusts and soft, chewy insides…but once you add the childhood favorite of Fruity Pebbles they are out of this world!
+Fruity Pebble Macarons are a fun, cereal-filled twist on the classic French cookies.
+Macarons are always a hit with their crisp crusts and soft, chewy insides.
+And once you add the childhood favorite of Fruity Pebbles, they're out of this world!

 - 75 grams powdered fruity pebbles, sifted**